uclaopt/TMAC/README.md

 ## Use the Applications

-We build a user-friendly interface to run MOTAC for different applications through shell.
+We build a user-friendly interface to run TMAC for different applications through shell.
 You can run it through the following command:

 ```
 ./run_me.sh